Personal Capital (Empower) vs Mint: My Ratings After Using Both for Years

 Because both apps are free, many people do use both.
 One could use Empower to track investments, while using Mint for budgeting.
 The downside is that it does require you to log into two different apps to manage all of your finances.
 So while it is one option, sticking to one app or the other if possible is ideal.

-Can Empower or Mint Track Bitcoin and Other Crypto?
+Can Empower Track Bitcoin and Other Crypto?

-How do Empower and Mint Make Money?
+How does Empower Make Money?

 While both apps are free, it’s important to understand how they each make money.
 Their revenue models have a direct affect on your use of each tool.